leverdeterre/JMOTableViewDescription/README.md

 * Datasource / Delegate considerably simplified by using this model,
 * It's a very simple way to produce a "grouped tableView" style without having to use grouped stype!
 * The code produced using this implementation his highly customizable, reusable and flexible.
 (No more bugs?)
-* TableView delegate and datasource focus on manipulated objet, no indexPath!
+* TableView delegate and datasource focus on manipulated objet, no indexPath!,
+* HeaderView reuse ?
+Replace your header by a cell, your first row :)

 ![Image](screenshots/concept.png)